jpgill86/analysis/README.rst

 Running the ephyviewer example
 ------------------------------

-Launch the ``Ephyviewer.ipynb`` notebook located in the ``example`` directory.
+Launch the ``Data Explorer.ipynb`` notebook located in the ``example`` directory.
 Run all cells in order.
 A Qt-based graphical user interface will launch.
 (Note that this type of GUI cannot be launched from a Jupyter server running on a remote computer, such as with MyBinder.org.)

 .. image:: example/ephyviewer-screenshot.png